Combinatorial modifications of Reeb graphs and the realization problem: Realization theorem

 \textbf{Step 2}.
 We use the reverse modification (6) and modifications (4) and (5) (which are two-sided) on $\Gamma$ to make it primitive.
 Thus we reduced the problem to primitive graphs (see Remark \ref{remark:reverse_modifications_and_realizability}).

 \textbf{Step 3}.
 Assume $\Gamma$ to be primitive.
 We proceed by induction on the number of vertices of degree $1$.
 For the base case, suppose that $\Gamma$ has only one minimum and maximum.
-By Proposition \ref{proposition:initial_graph} there exists a simple Morse function $g$ on $M$ whose Reeb graph is in an initial form and has $\beta_1(\Gamma)$ cycles.
+By Proposition \ref{proposition:initial_graph} there exists a simple Morse function $g$ on $M$ whose Reeb graph is in an initial form and has cycle rank equal to $\beta_1(\Gamma)$.
 By Proposition \ref{proposition:correspondece_degree_index} and Lemma \ref{lemma:number_of_cycles_Delta_3} both $\Gamma$ and $\reeb{g}$ has $\beta_1(\Gamma)$ vertices of outdegree $2$ and $\beta_1(\Gamma)$ vertices of indegree $2$.
 It is easily seen that by using the modifications (4) and (5) on $\reeb{g}$ we can reorder them to produce a simple Morse function which realizes $\Gamma$ as the Reeb graph.

 Now, let $v$ be a vertex of degree $1$ in $\Gamma$, $e$ be the edge incident to $v$ and let $w$ be the second vertex incident to $e$.
 If $w$ has degree $1$, then $\Gamma$ is the tree on two vertices and this case is provided by the base case.
 Hence we may assume that $\deg(w)=3$.
-We distinguish the following cases for vertices of degree $1$ in~$\Gamma$: \begin{enumerate}[(a)] \itemsep{0.01em} \item $e$ is not the only edge which incomes (or outcomes) to $w$, \item $e$ is the only edge incoming (or outcoming) to $w$ and: \begin{enumerate}[(b1)] \itemsep{0.01em} \item $\Gamma \setminus \{w\}$ has three connected components, \item $\Gamma \setminus \{w\}$ has two components. \end{enumerate} \end{enumerate}
+We distinguish the following cases for vertices of degree $1$ in~$\Gamma$: \begin{enumerate}[(a)] \item $e$ is not the only edge which incomes to (or outgoes from) $w$, \item $e$ is the only edge incoming to (or outgoing from) $w$ and: \begin{enumerate}[(b1)] \item $\Gamma \setminus \{w\}$ has three connected components, \item $\Gamma \setminus \{w\}$ has two components. \end{enumerate} \end{enumerate}

 In the case (a) by Lemma \ref{lemma:product_triad-cancellation_of_handles} and by modifications (8) and (9) we can reduce $\Gamma$ to a graph without $v$.